Practice considerations: Manage your architecture firm’s risk during COVID-19

 Concerns related to your firm

-3. If you need to vacate your office, you will want to ensure the office can be vacant for a substantial period of time (take out the trash, change HEPA filters, set thermostats, etc.).
+3. With regard to vacating your office, you will want to ensure the office can be vacant for a substantial period of time (take out the trash, change HEPA filters, set thermostats, etc.).
 You will also want to communicate with building owners and other tenants in your building.
 Make sure employees are informed of restrictions related to office access.
+If you are able to return to your office, you will want to make sure the building is conditioned to allow your staff to return.
+Liaise with your landlord to keep abreast of new building requirements.

 A focus should be on emerging from this issue in the best, realistic position possible.
 In that regard: